-Easter camp is just around the corner, and we’re reflecting on the amazing life lessons young people learn while they’re at camp, and it’s so much more than you may think…
+Summer Camp 2017 has officially opened!
+And we’re reflecting on the amazing life lessons young people learn while they’re at Camp, and it’s so much more than you may think…

 Lots of our activities rely on team work and trust, such as Jacob’s Ladder.
 Young people need to work as a team to make it to the top of this challenge.
 They need to communicate effectively with each other, discuss options, weigh them up and decide on the best course of action – and in doing so, learn to trust each other.

 Arrival day at camp can feel challenging for some young people, as they may feel out of their comfort zone.
 With our friendly camp coaches on board even the shyest of children will be made to feel part of the group and as each day passes, every child will develop a greater feeling of confidence and self-belief - whether it’s to try a new activity or bond with new friends.
 Camp is a great way to encourage young people to come out of their shell.

 Camp may be the first time a young person stays away from home, and away from their normal group of friends.
 A week at camp gives a young person their first taste of freedom and independence, it’s a fantastic place to develop their own voice and opinions, and to feel that a sense of achievement through fending for themselves from making their own beds to braving new activities! - Of course, our camp coaches are always on hand for support and advice where it is needed.

 4. A new skill

 From fencing to abseiling and archery to paddle boarding, we have over 60 activities at our centres to choose from!
 Whether taking on a fear of heights or simply trying something new, our activities have a brilliant mix of challenge and fun for every young person.
 We are super proud of our ‘challenge by choice’ policy whereby every young person decides for themselves whether they want to have a go or not, without any pressure and with total support in their decision.